-According to the Vermont Department of Public Services 2009 report Vermont Comprehensive Energy Plan 2009: An update to the 2005 Twenty Year Electric Plan, the majority of energy consumption in Vermont derives from transportation and space heating.
+According to the Vermont Department of Public Services 2016 report Vermont Comprehensive Energy Plan 2016, the majority of energy consumption in Vermont derives from transportation and space heating.
 About half of Vermont's energy demand is met by the direct consumption of petroleum-based fuels.
-Of this, 33% is transportation fuels (predominantly gasoline and diesel) and 27% is heating and business processes (including distillate, natural gas, residual, propane and kerosene.
+Of this, 33% is transportation fuels (predominantly gasoline and diesel) and 27% is heating and business processes (including distillate, natural gas, residual, propane and kerosene).
+Demand for total energy in Vermont continues to grow, driven largely by the pressures of population growth, economic development, and increases in vehicular travel and commuting distances.